 |PHOT1120||Digital Imaging Part II||D||D||D|

 |PHOT1220||Photography - Field Experience||D||D||D|

 D = Offered at Doon Campus

 All efforts will be made to adhere to this schedule, however the college reserves the right to make adjustments when necessary.

-* To learn more and view the online course delivery schedule, visit Distance Learning - OntarioLearn.
+* To learn more about online course offerings, visit Distance Learning - OntarioLearn.